Psychopathology: Mental disorders

 Mental disorders are defined by a set of characteristic features, more than just one symptom.
 In order to be classified for diagnosis, the symptoms cannot represent an expected response to a common stress or loss that is related to an event.
 Syndromes are a set of simultaneous symptoms that represent a disorder.
 Common mental health disorders include depression, generalized anxiety disorder (GAD), panic disorder, phobias, social anxiety disorder, obsessive-compulsive disorder (OCD), and post-traumatic stress disorder (PTSD).
+“A mental disorder is a syndrome characterized by clinically significant disturbance in an individual’s cognition, emotion regulation, or behavior that reflects a dysfunction in the psychological, biological, or developmental processes underlying mental functioning.”

 Depression is one of the most common and most debilitating mental disorders worldwide.
 It affects how individuals think, feel, and act.
 Symptoms vary depending on each individual person and include feeling sad, irritable, hopeless, or losing interest in activities once enjoyed.

 Generalized anxiety disorder is feeling worried or nervous more frequently than what correlates to real-life stressors.
 It is more common in women than men and includes symptoms such as having trouble controlling worries, feelings of nervousness or restlessness, and difficulty relaxing.

+Across large populations, women show higher diagnosed prevalence of internalizing mental disorders, while men show higher prevalence of externalizing disorders and higher rates of suicide mortality.
+These differences reflect biological factors, differential exposure to stressors, and gendered patterns of diagnosis and help-seeking.